TritonDataCenter/rfd/rfd/0148/README.md

 Complications:

-- Creating a VM from an image involves downloading the image file, sending that image file into the pool, then cloning the the image.
+- Creating a VM from an image involves downloading the image file, sending that image file into the pool, then cloning the image.
 Consider what this means for a 1 TB image.
   - 1 TB of reads from the network
   - 1 TB of writes to disk (storing the file)